Chinese state-run news organizations would like the world to think that they are independent and trustworthy. They are not.

 Many of these outlets work to spread Chinese Communist Party (CCP) propaganda around the world, and their employees effectively work for the Chinese Communist Party.

-That was the conclusion of Secretary of State Michael R. Pompeo when he ordered the State Department to limit the number of Chinese employees that five Chinese state-run media outlets could have in the United States.
-The secretary said these outlets were “foreign missions,” effectively controlled by the Chinese government.
+That was the conclusion of Secretary of State Michael R. Pompeo in March when he ordered the State Department to limit the number of Chinese employees that five Chinese state-run media outlets could have in the United States.
+The secretary said these outlets were “foreign missions” effectively controlled by the Chinese government.

 “Unlike foreign media organizations in China, these entities are not independent news organizations,” Pompeo said in a March 2 statement.